-Product revenue, net increased by \$5.5 million from \$3.5 million for the three months ended March 31, 2020 to \$9.0 million for the three months ended March 31, 2021.
-We started generating revenue from sales of AYVAKIT in the first quarter of 2020 following FDA approval of AYVAKIT for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
+Product revenue, net increased by \$5.8 million from \$5.7 million for three months ended June 30, 2020 to \$11.4 million for three months ended June 30, 2021.
+For the three months ended June 30, 2021, our product revenue consisted of \$8.5 million net product revenue from the sale of AYVAKIT/AYVAKYT and \$2.9 million net product revenue from the sale of GAVRETO.
+We started generating revenue from sales of AYVAKIT in the first quarter of 2020 following the initial FDA approval of AYVAKIT for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
 In September 2020, the European Commission granted conditional marketing authorization to avapritinib under the brand name AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
-For the three months ended March 31, 2021, we recorded net product revenue from the sale of AYVAKIT/AYVAKYT of \$7.1 million.
+In June 2021, the FDA granted a subsequent approval for AYVAKIT, expanding the labeled indications to include adult patients with advanced SM, including aggressive SM, SM with an associated hematological neoplasm and mast cell leukemia.
 We started generating revenue from sales of GAVRETO in the third quarter of 2020 following the initial FDA approval of GAVRETO.
 GAVRETO was originally approved for the treatment of adult patients with metastatic RET fusion-positive NSCLC and subsequently approved for adult and pediatric patients 12 years of age and older with advanced or metastatic thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).
-For the three months ended March 31, 2021, we recorded net product revenue from the sale of GAVRETO of \$1.8 million.
-For the three months ended March 31, 2020, we recorded net product revenue from the sale of AYVAKIT of \$3.5 million.
+For the three months ended June 30, 2020, we recorded net product revenue from the sale of AYVAKIT of \$5.7 million.